 The Trustees take this area seriously and have considered the risks faced by the Trust.
-These include the risk of fraud and error, catastrophe, and reputational risks amongst others, in order to ensure that procedures and processes are in place to mitigate these risks.
+These include the risk of fraud and error, catastrophe, and reputational risks amongst others.
+Regular review and updating by the Trustees of the relevant procedures and processes already in place are designed to mitigate these risks.